eldada/terraform-examples/README.md

 3. Install [JFrog Artifactory with Helm](3.artifactory-install)
 4. Manage [JFrog Artifactory configuration](4.artifactory-config) with the [Artifactory Provider](https://github.com/jfrog/terraform-provider-artifactory)
 5. Create an [AWS EKS (Kubernetes) cluster](5.aws-eks)
-6. Install [JFrog Artifactory in AWS with Terraform](6.artifactory-aws-install) using RDS, S3, and EKS.
+6. Create an [AWS infrastructure for running JFrog Artifactory](6.artifactory-aws-install) using RDS, S3, and EKS.
 This uses the [Artifactory Helm Chart](https://github.com/jfrog/charts/tree/master/stable/artifactory) to install Artifactory
-7. Install [JFrog Artifactory and Xray in AWS with Terraform](7.jfrog-platform-aws-install) using RDS, S3, and EKS.
+7. Create an [AWS infrastructure for running JFrog Artifactory and Xray in AWS](7.jfrog-platform-aws-install) using RDS, S3, and EKS.
 This uses the [JFrog Platform Helm Chart](https://github.com/jfrog/charts/tree/master/stable/jfrog-platform) to install Artifactory and Xray